 The timely aid from Sow the Seeds allowed farmers the resources to buy hay to feed their livestock through the winter and to repair fences in their pastures.
-Sow the Seeds also helped produce growers hire help to salvage vegetable and fruit crops that took two to three times as long to harvest because of the wet conditions.
-The 31 farmers who received financial assistance through the flood relief effort represent the panorama of people who grow and process food for consumers' kitchens: vegetable and fruit growers; organic dairy and beef farms; a goat cheese maker and an ice cream producer; as well as growers of hazelnuts, turkeys and chickens.
+Sow the Seeds also helped produce growers represent the panorama of people who grow and process food for consumers' kitchens: vegetable and fruit growers; organic dairy and beef farms; a goat cheese maker and an ice cream producer; as well as growers of hazelnuts, turkeys and chickens.